truthcoin/www.truthcoin.info/_posts/2017-11-02-mahf-and-replay.md

 One thing would be to emphasize "a process that corrects errors over time".
 Any error contained within the K-measurement process should be removed as quickly and efficiently as possible.
 Bad agents should find that the process is working toward kicking them out as quickly as possible[^n].
 The process should ultimately broadcast a ("fork", "don't fork") signal, and one that is simple, cheap, and easy for **all** users (even ones that aren't technical, or don't speak English) to monitor, understand, and criticize.
 That's the heart and soul of science: openness to criticism.

-[n]: Note that the current process of "trusting the experts" is not a good one, because if anyone starts trusting a bad expert, the system's efficiency plummets.
+[^n]: Note that the current process of "trusting the experts" is not a good one, because if anyone starts trusting a bad expert, the system's efficiency plummets.
 And how do you tell the good experts from the bad, unless you are an expert yourself?
 Thus it becomes circular logic; useless.

 Fortunately, we have such a process!